Florida Crop/Pest Management Profile: Cabbage

 Another cultural control for cabbage looper moths is the use of row covers, which can prevent cabbage looper moths from laying their eggs on the plants.
-However, using row covers is not always economically feasible (Capinera 2011b).
-Cutworm damage can be reduced by plowing under weeds at least one month prior to planting (Hayslip et al. 1953).
+However, using row covers is not always economically feasible (Capinera 2020b).
+Cutworm damage can be reduced by plowing under weeds at least one month before planting (Hayslip et al. 1953).

 The parasitic wasp Cotesia plutellae was imported and released in Florida in 1990, and since then it has been released in Florida cabbage fields sporadically, but it has not established.
 Inundative releases of C. plutellae have also been evaluated for control of diamondback moth populations in cabbage fields in northeast Florida.
 While the release rates used in the latest study (about 3,082 per hectare over the season) were not considered to provide sufficient economic control of the pest, such releases in combination with other IPM tactics (trap crops, pheromones for mating disruption, and use of B.t. insecticides) may prove effective.
 Parasitism by C. plutellae was complementary to the natural parasitism occurring from the native Diadegma insulare (Leibee 1996; Mitchell et al. 1997b; Mitchell et al. 1999).